DHTMLX/scheduler-docs/data/howtostart_vue.md

 ### Installing the trial version via a package manager

-To install the trial version of the Scheduler, you need to create a file with type *.npmrc* and add this string: **&#64;dhx:registry=https://npm.dhtmlx.com/**.
+To install the trial version of the Scheduler, you need to create a file with the *.npmrc* type and add the **&#64;dhx:registry=https://npm.dhtmlx.com/** string into it.

 After that, you can install the trial version of Scheduler using **npm** or **yarn** commands: